aumartinez/php-set-schedule/README.md

 .../app/admin
 ```

 System admin should open the admin login page.
 Access is different for the system administrator and users, due to the nature of the service.
-The user would not be able to create or modify its login/profile access or information, these should be setup an administrator from the IT Team serving the DataCenter.
+The user would not be able to create or modify its login/profile access or information, these should be setup by an administrator from the IT Team serving the DataCenter.